coredao-org/CoreDAO-Docs/docs/Core_Ignition/Mechanics.md

 ### How to Boost Multipliers ###
 Multipliers are dynamic variables to multiply your Spark points.
-You can earn Multipliers by taking actions highlighted in Ignition docs and campaigns.
+You can earn Multipliers by taking actions highlighted below and in campaigns.
 Multipliers are stackable and may change.
-The displayed multiplier is your average earned.
+The multiplier displayed in dashboard is your average earned.

 | Whitelisted Tokens  | Bridged Assets | Lending | Borrowing | Liquidity Provision |